akber360/shop/README.md

 Future Steps: further analysis, what would i do next if i continued with this project id add this feature create new database relationship etc.

-Licensing: vscode sqlite jenkins
+Licensing: vscode sqlite jenkins, Jira Kanban

-Contributors: w3schools, Qa community, bootstrap, stack overflow EARL’s Git repo all flask excercises
+Contributors: w3schools, Qa community, bootstrap, stack overflow ,EARL’s Git repo all flask excercises

-Acknowledgements: all QA trainers
+Acknowledgements: all QA trainers and Earl was super helpful in answering my questions.

 1. Project Overview
 The task was given to create a website, this website had client specific requirements it had MVP and Wishlist.
 The MVP was to create a website with functions that included cart checkout payment proccing logic, CREATE READ UPDATE DELETE function on cart.
 Wish list included features that client wanted but were not essential.
 My project did not include any item from the Wishlist.